About the NSW Consumer Advisory Group – Mental Health Inc.

 - promote responsiveness of services to consumer needs

 NSWCAG is grateful for the support of our patron, Her Excellency Professor Marie Bashir AC,CVO, Governor of New South, who shares our vision of fair access to quality services which reflect the needs of mental consumers.

 NSWCAG produces a fortnightly E-News and triannual newsletter.
 To receive these, join Network NSW.
-If you wish to advertise in either of these newsletters or on NSWCAG’s website, please contact the office on 02 9332 0200 or at email@example.com.
-If you are seeking to advertise to recruit participants for research you will need to complete a form which can be accessed click here.
-The policy regarding such requests should be read along with our policy regarding general advertising.
+If you wish to advertise in either of these newsletters or on NSWCAG’s website, please contact the office on 02 9136 5130 or at NSWCAG’s policy regarding advertising.

 NSWCAG offers membership to individuals who are residents of NSW.
 Members of NSWCAG receive the same information as those on Network NSW, but also have the right to: